sebastiengunther/EasyTooltip/README.md

 1. First of all, download the extension and import it.
   <br/>

-2. Next, open the application and sheet on which you want to use [EasyTooltip](https://github.com/sebastiengunther/EasyTooltip/).
+2. Open the application and sheet on which you want to use [EasyTooltip](https://github.com/sebastiengunther/EasyTooltip/).
   <br/>

 3. Then, edit the extension object and add the __first measure__.